 Data Security Law in 2011: States Remain the Center of Attention

-Tags: Data Breach, Fraud Management
+Tags: Data Breach, Fraud Prevention

 State laws requiring "reasonable" data security have had a positive impact, but data breach notification laws have had the most profound effect on the improvement of data security.